pxlpnk/xhelloworlds/README.md

 xhelloworlds
 ============

-make simple hello world programs in various languages
+Make simple Hello World programs in various languages.

+Every example should have a method that is greeting $NAME.